Experiencing the Humanities

---objective image of reality: photos
+--Objective image of reality: photos

---as nearly detailed & accurate as photos
+--Nearly as detailed and accurate as photos

---easily identifiable: Mona Lisa, Last Supper
+--Easily identifiable: Mona Lisa, Last Supper

---main forms can be identified: Van Gogh, Picasso
+--Main forms can be identified: Van Gogh, Picasso

---abstract, but a part is identifiable: Burger King's burger sign
+Burger King's burger sign

---identifiable mainly as feelings or intensities of beauty: architecture
+--Identifiable mainly as feelings or intensities

 We can use this chart to put different kinds of art in perspective to--in comparison with--each other.
 We may find that we are more accustomed to some forms of abstract art than we had realized--and more ready to give other abstract art forms a chance.